yamule/SCOLLAGEN/README.md

 Simple Javascript-base collada exporter which enables you to generate collada file with modern web-browser.
+Currently, this is just for exporting models.
+You can only export geometries with flat and single color material.

 Pass an array of hashes() to SCOLLAGEN.generateFromHash Content of collada will be returned as string.